 The fisher, also known as the pekan, or erroneously called a fisher cat, is a forest-dwelling mustelid native to North America.
-A couple of names for the fisher are incredibly misleading, given they do not hunt fish and have no relation to cats.(1) It’s possible that “fisher” is derived from the word “fitch”, referring to the more familiar European polecat,(2) while the “cat” half is likely a superficial comparison to felines.
-The fisher was previously placed with the martens in genus Martes, until DNA analyses suggested a number of differences and evolutionary relations, and it was given its own genus, Pekania.(3)
+The latter vernacular name for the fisher is incredibly misleading, given they do not hunt fish and have no relation to cats.(1) It’s possible that “fisher” derives from the word “fitch”, referring to the more familiar European polecat,(2) while the “cat” half is likely a superficial comparison to felines.
+The fisher was previously placed with the martens in the genus Martes, until DNA analyses suggested a number of differences and evolutionary relations.
+As result, they were given their own genus, Pekania.(3)

 The fisher’s dorsal surface ranges from medium to dark brown—changing with the season and being slightly different between sexes, with males having coarser fur than females.
 The fisher’s coat is dense, glossy and dark brown to black in early winter.
 From the face to the shoulders, fur can be hoary-gold or silver due to tricolored guard hairs.
 The underside is almost completely brown, save for a cream-coloured chest patch varying in size and shape.
 During summer the fisher’s dorsal surface tends to be lighter.(2)

 Fishers are more likely to be found in old-growth forests, since trees in heavily logged areas with extensive second growth are not large enough to suit the denning requirements of female fishers.(4)